z411/trackma/README.md

 <pre># pip3 install Trackma</pre>

-You can also install the git (probably unstable, but newer) version like this"
+You can also install the git (probably unstable, but newer) version like this:

 <pre># pip3 install -U git+https://github.com/z411/trackma.git</pre>